-The treatment of deferred tax is detailed in section D.3.1.3.
+The treatment of deferred tax assets and liabilities is detailed in section D.3.1.3.

 2) Unrecognised deferred tax assets

 Deferred tax assets are recognised for tax losses carried forward only to the extent that realisation of the related tax benefit is probable.